Dasharo/docs/docs/variants/talos_2/hardware-matrix.md

-# Hardware configuration matrix
+# Hardware configuration matrix - Talos II

-The tables below contain information about current components of the testing environment for Talos II board available in 3mdeb testing laboratory.

-Configuration with a single IBM POWER9 64bit CPU is supported.
-Dual CPU setup not supported currently.
+## Introduction

+This document describes the hardware configuration used for validation of the coreboot port on the Talos II platform.

 ## Board No. 1